 A few weeks back we hosted the Premier League Primary stars reward day where we had the Premier League trophy, three professional referees and the first team squad to join in with an afternoon of different activities.

-On Thursday 4th April we hosted the Premier League Primary Stars day at the Globe Arena which was a reward day for a select number of primary school pupils across the area.
-In total there were over 140 children and adults that attended the event with a total of 24 schools participating.
+On Thursday 4th April we hosted the Premier League Primary Stars day at the Globe Arena in association with the Lancaster and Heysham School Sports Network.
+This was a reward day for a select number of primary school pupils across the area; in total there were over 140 children and adults that attended the event with a total of 24 schools participating.

 The reward day had 4 different workshops that everyone would get to go and experience running for around 40 minutes each.
 Workshop one was the Morecambe FC Ground Tour of the Globe Arena, here people got to see an in depth tour of the stadium, sitting in the team dugouts, taking a look into the home team dressing room and boot room, memorabilia on walls, club shop, hospitality boxes and also the boardroom.